 As much as I wanted to buy a wine, it just didn’t make practical sense.
 We had dinner plans (and I wasn’t going to pay a corkage fee on top of the bill), and the next few days we’d be driving a lot.
 Would my $70 wine get too hot in the trunk?

 We paid the tasting fee, and left without a bottle or even an order for the future.
-Still, I’d tasted enough to know that Red Car belongs on the Essential Winemaker list for California.
-I’d return to them in the future … maybe after we’d paid off our credit card from the trip.
+Still, I’d tasted enough to know that I’d return to them in the future … maybe after we’d paid off our credit card from the trip.

 Most wine writers seek the same thing: answers.
 Easy, clear, and tested resolutions to their theories.
 It’s why they drink so much: they believe that the more they consume, the closer they will get to understanding patterns and profiles in a wine.
 Read more.